-If you have wanted to try the crochet I-cord I encourage you to jump in.
+If you have wanted to try the crochet I-cord, I encourage you to jump in.
 After a few rounds of practice, you will become a pro at this method and know precisely how to crochet an i-cord.

 The knit I-cord was an accidental discovery by Elizabeth Zimmermann, which is why she originally named it the Idiot Cord.
 But what she discovered was nothing less than brilliant.

-What can an I-cord be used for?
+How can an i-cord be useful?
 So many things!
 From bag straps to bonnet ties and more.
 I-cords are very useful.

 I-cords are more flexible worked with this method than crocheting in the round.
 If you would like a stiff I-cord, adjust your hook size, possibly smaller, to get the desired tension.